bilalcaliskan/kube-pod-terminator/README.md

 via [sample deployment file](deployment/sample.yaml) or directly to the binary.
 Here is the list of arguments you can pass:

 ```
 --inCluster                 bool        Specify if kube-pod-terminator is running in cluster.
 Defaults to true
 --kubeConfigPaths           string      Comma seperated list of kubeconfig files path to access clusters.
 Required while running out of Kubernetes cluster.
 --namespace                 string      Namespace to run on.
 Defaults to "default" namespace.
---tickerIntervalMin     int         Kube-pod-terminator runs as scheduled job.
+--tickerIntervalMin         int32       Kube-pod-terminator runs as scheduled job.
 This argument is the interval of scheduled job to run.
 Defaults to 5.
+--terminatingStateMinutes   int32       Terminate stucked pods in terminating state which are more than that value.
+Defaults to 30.
 --channelCapacity           int         Channel capacity for concurrency.
 Defaults to 10.
---gracePeriodSeconds    int         Grace period to delete pods.
+--gracePeriodSeconds        int64       Grace period to delete pods.
 Defaults to 30.
+--terminateEvicted          bool        Terminate evicted pods in specified namespaces.
+Defaults to true.
+--contextTimeoutSeconds     int32       When to timeout request context while talking to apiserver.
+Defaults to 1.
 ```

 ### Multi Cluster support